Antollo/Easypt2/docs/Object.classPrototype.getId.md

 ### Description:

 Returns array of bytes unique for each Object instance.
-It can be equal to id of destructed object.
+It can be equal to the id of the destructed object.

 #### Example: